synpse/ic2017p2e/README.md

 <!--
-2º Projeto de Introdução à Computação 2017/2018 (c) by Nuno Fachada
+Projeto de Introdução à Computação 2ª época 2017/2018 (c) by Nuno Fachada

-2º Projeto de Introdução à Computação 2017/2018 is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
+Projeto de Introdução à Computação 2ª época 2017/2018 is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.

 You should have received a copy of the license along with this work.
 If not, see <http://creativecommons.org/licenses/by-nc-sa/4.0/>.
 -->

-# 2º Projeto de Introdução à Computação 2017/2018
+# Projeto de Introdução à Computação 2ª época 2017/2018

 ## Descrição do problema